xshinhe/PSiNad/docs/installation.md

     - For Python wrappers, ensure that the Python `site-packages` directory is in your `PYTHONPATH`.

 - **Documentation**:
-    - Refer to the official PSiNad documentation for detailed information on using the library and its features.
+    - Refer to the official PSiNaD documentation for detailed information on using the library and its features.

 ### 6. Additional Notes